Grassmann corner transfer-matrix renormalization group approach to one-dimensional fermionic models: Acknowledgment

 \section{Acknowledgment}

 We are grateful to Dr. Shinichiro Akiyama for helpful discussions.
-This work was supported by the National R\&D Program of China (No.2024YFA1408604, Grants No. 2023YFA1406500), and the National Natural Science Foundation of China (Grants No. 12274458).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12274458) and the National Key R\&D Program of China ( Grant Nos.
+2024YFA1408604 and 2023YFA1406500).